pygmystack/.github/profile/README.md

 The pygmy stack is a container stack for local development.

 It is a collaboration between:
-- [amazee.io](https://www.amazee.io) - Initial development of pygmy, and it's predecessor, [cachalot](https://github.com/amazeeio/cachalot)
+- [amazee.io](https://www.amazee.io) - Initial development of pygmy, and its predecessor, [cachalot](https://github.com/amazeeio/cachalot)
 - [@fubarhouse](https://github.com/fubarhouse) - complete rewrite of pygmy in Golang (Thanks Karl!)
 - [the Lagoon team](https://lagoon.sh) - ongoing support and maintenance